forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 ---
 Vuepress support is here!

 Support for Vuepress and other static site generators was on our roadmap for a while now.
-In fact, we were thinking about adding other SSGs to Forestry back when we [launched on Producthunt](https://www.producthunt.com/posts/forestry#comment-320289 "launched on Producthunt") almost two years ago.
+In fact, we were thinking about adding other Static Site Generators (SSGs) to Forestry back when we [launched on Producthunt](https://www.producthunt.com/posts/forestry#comment-320289 "launched on Producthunt") almost two years ago.

 _Why did it take so long?_ We love to create a great content management experience and make an app that is as easy-to-use for developers as it is for editors.
 That's why until now other features were given priority over expanding our support to other SSGs.